jarviscanada/jarvis_data_eng_AndresOsorio/hadoop/README.md

 as the Data Engineer, I was responsible for:
   - Evaluating core Hadoop components (HDFS, YARN, and MapReduce)
   - Provisioning a Hadoop cluster using Google Cloud Platform (GCP)
-  - Solving business questions using Apache Hive and Zeppelin Notebook
+  - Performing data optamizations/analytics using Apache Hive and Zeppelin Notebook

 I was tasked with examining the 2016 World Development Indicators dataset (WDI is the World Bank’s premier compilation of international statistics on global